 Mother and daughter enjoying time together on the water: priceless!

 The special commonality amongst these highlights is they are all memories created by taking time to spend time with friends and family, away from online.
 And that is so valuable these days.

-Who is up for creating memories together in 2013?If you enjoyed this post, consider buying me a cafe mocha.
+Who is up for creating memories together in 2013?If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.